14.2.2 Support Team Education Plan (STEP) Meeting and Documentation

 the administrator must review the exam publisher's directions to be sure that such adjustments do not invalidate the exam.

-STEP Plan Progress Log to implement his or her part of the STEP plan strategies and/or minor adjustments and to monitor student progress and the effect of the various strategies or adjustments.
+STEP Plan Progress Log (STEP Appendix Form C) to implement his or her part of the STEP plan strategies and/or minor adjustments and to monitor student progress and the effect of the various strategies or adjustments.

 If the student continues to struggle after implementation of the STEP plan and after adjustments to the plan have not met with success, the